Chickpea Fritters (Panelle-Style)

 What are panelle?

-Panelle are traditional Sicilian fritters made from chickpea flour and water.
-The batter is cooked into a thick porridge, spread thin to cool and set, then cut into pieces and pan-fried until crispy.
-They're a beloved street food in Palermo.
+Panelle are Sicilian fritters made from chickpea flour and water.
+The batter is cooked into a thick porridge, spread thin, cooled until firm, cut, and fried.

 Are panelle gluten-free?